RikkaApps/StorageRedirect-assets/docs/en/Magisk module.md

 [Magisk module for arm64](https://github.com/RikkaApps/StorageRedirect-assets/releases/download/assets/magisk-sr-native-inject-arm64.zip)

-#### How to check if it is working
+#### How to check if it works

-* During the boot process, check if there is log like `StorageRedirectInject: replaced com.android.internal.os.Zygote#nativeForkAndSpecialize` (you must connect your device to PC and use adb logcat to check this log)
+* During the boot process, check if there is log like `StorageRedirectInject: replaced com.android.internal.os.Zygote#nativeForkAndSpecialize` (you must connect your device to PC and use adb logcat to check this log, because it will be triggered during the very early progress of booting)
 * When opening any app, check if there is log like  `StorageRedirectInject: nativeForkAndSpecialize called, uid=` (use anything that can read log is ok)
 * Check if there are files such as 10100 (the uid of the redirected app) under `/data/misc/storage_redirect`